BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/gondor_at_war.md

 ## THE RIDE OF THE FIEFDOMS

+**PARTICIPANTS**

+**Good:** Prince Imrahil of Dol Amroth with lance and armored horse; Forlong the Fat; Húrin the Tall, Warden of the Keys with horse; 12 Knights of Dol Amroth with armored horse and lance; 12 Axemen of Lossarnach.

+**Evil:** Gothmog, Lieutenant of Sauron; Gothmog's Enforcer; Morannon Orc Captain with shield; 36 Morannon Orcs: 9 with shield, 9 with spear, 9 with spear & shield, 9 with no additional wargear; 1 Mordor Troll.

 **LAYOUT**

 The board represents the fields of Pelennor, the barren ground upon which the battles outside the gates of Minas Tirith are fought.
 As there is very little terrain on the fields, there is not much to place on the board apart from a few small areas of rocks and scrubland.